AkshayDevkate/promdocumentation/README.md

 //This is an academic project for information portal if it voilates the rules of opensourse community, this repository will be taken down as soon as reported :)

  Getting Started with opensourse ProM tool

   Step by step guide to download and run ProM 6.9 tool \n

-Step 1 : Download and Install Frameworks for ProM 6.9 tool. \n Step 2 : Download and Install Java 8 or higher which is required for ProM 6.9. \n Step 3 : Installation of supporting packages for ProM 6.9 tool. \n Step 4 : Comon Problems and troubleshooting.  \n
+  Step 1 : Download and Install Frameworks for ProM 6.9 tool.

+  Step 2 : Download and Install Java 8 or higher which is required for ProM 6.9. \n

+  Step 3 : Installation of supporting packages for ProM 6.9 tool. \n

+  Step 4 : Comon Problems and troubleshooting.  \n

   Step 5 : Start ProM 6.9 for the first time. \n

 The Latest ProM 6.9 is targeted at researchers.